What You Need to Know About the National Animal of the USA

 4. The Bald Eagle’s Role in American Culture and Symbolism

-If you’ve ever looked at the Great Seal of the United States, you’ve seen the bald eagle.
-The bird grasps an olive branch and a bundle of arrows, signifying peace and power.
-You’ll also find the national bird on military insignias and coins, representing bravery and liberty.
+If you take a close look at the Great Seal of the United States, you will see the bald eagle.
+The bird holds an olive branch in one talon and a bundle of arrows in the other, symbolizing peace and strength.

 But it isn’t limited to official emblems; the bald eagle soars through American folklore and literature, becoming ingrained in the country’s cultural consciousness.